ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;

 ### revenue sources (2025 and later)
-**Peoples•Cloud**
+**Peoples·Cloud**
-proceeds from providing data·consumers and personal·agents access to Peoples•Cloud
+proceeds from providing data·consumers and personal·agents access to Peoples·Cloud

 **Peoples**
 sale of devices